 - Treat mortgage payments, mentally, like rent – Though a mortgage will likely be less than or equal to what you pay on rent, you are paying this towards home ownership rather than giving it to a landlord for their benefit while waiting for a rent increase or eviction if they decide to sell the property.
 If you keep that mentality of paying monthly to keep a roof over your head and realize you are not paying that much extra than an apartment would cost, it will help you realize your security.
 Don’t think about the concept of being “in debt,” but rather that you are paying for an investment that will outlive the mortgage.

 - Refinance instead – If you eventually find that the mortgage payment is getting a little high, whether you had a life event that affected your finances or you simply want to save more money, you can apply for a refinance.
-This process will approve you for a better interest rate, or will help get cash back out of equity on your property.
+This process can approve you for a better interest rate or lower payment, or can even help get cash back out of equity on your property.
 Cash out refinances are also good for the earlier mentioned life events where you may need some extra money.
 Try going to your landlord and asking to pay less rent or to get cash back from what you paid for rent in the past.
 Spoiler – it is likely not happening.